openjfx/samples/IDE/Eclipse/Non-Modular/Java/README.md

 ## Non-modular samples for Eclipse

-JavaFX 11 samples to run from Eclipse with different options and build tools
+JavaFX 12 samples to run from Eclipse with different options and build tools

-Version Eclipse: 2018-12 (4.10.0)
+Version Eclipse: 2019-03 (4.11.0)

+Install this patch from MarketPlace: `Java 12 support for Eclipse 2019-03 (4.11)`.

-Download an appropriate [JDK 11](https://jdk.java.net/11/) for your operating system.
-Make sure `JAVA_HOME` is properly set to the Java 11 installation directory.
+Download an appropriate [JDK 12](https://jdk.java.net/12/) for your operating system.
+Make sure `JAVA_HOME` is properly set to the Java 12 installation directory.

-Note: If you get this message when you add JDK 11:

-> You selected a JRE that this version of Eclipse JDT does not yet support fully.
-Some of the features may not work as expected.

-then install this patch from MarketPlace: `Java 11 support for Eclipse 2018-09 (4.9)`.

 ### Java